AlbertUlysses/kanyethewrapper/README.md

 ```

 The method returns type string.
+Generating a random quote can be enough in most cases.
+In which case you can stop reading here.

+## Saving Quotes

+Saving quotes is the second functionality built into the package.
+There are several methods and steps necessary to save quotes into the dictionary.
 If you liked a quote and want to return to it, you can now use the `heard_em_say` method.

 The method keeps a list of the last 5 quotes and you can call this list by running: